 Release are split into three types –

-- Major Release: Introducing new functionality to the organization, and contain either hardware or software.
+- Major Release: Introducing new functionality to the organization and contain either hardware or software.
 These are usually numbered before the decimal point.
-For example a major release to will be numbered 1.0
+For example, a major release will be numbered 1.0

-- Emergency Release: As the name implies, this is an un-planned fix to a certain function which simply solves a symptom, allowing the IT department to root out the cause and fix the problem.
+- Emergency Release: As the name implies, this is an un-planned fix to a specific function that solves a symptom, allowing the IT department to root out the cause and fix the problem.
 These are usually numbered after the minor release number.
-For example: an emergency release to minor release 3.1 will be numbered 3.1.1
+For example, an emergency release to minor release 3.1 will be numbered 3.1.1

 Release Plan Template

 The release plan template presents and records the following details regarding a release plan.

 - The basic details of the plan appear at the top of the template, and present the description of the release and the following details –